bgamari/ghc-wiki-import/commentary/compiler/hsc-main.md

 >
 >

-- The **desugarer** converts from the massive `HsSyn` type to GHC's intermediate language, `CoreSyn` (in the [compiler/coreSyn](/trac/ghc/browser/ghc/compiler/coreSyn) direcdtory).
-This data type is relatively tiny: just eight constructors; again it has its own page.
+- The **desugarer** converts from the massive `HsSyn` type to [GHC's intermediate language, CoreSyn](commentary/compiler/core-syn-type).
+This data type is relatively tiny: just eight constructors.

 - The **SimplCore** pass ([simplCore/SimplCore.lhs](/trac/ghc/browser/ghc/simplCore/SimplCore.lhs)) is a bunch of Core-to-Core passes that optimise the program.
 The main passes are: